 Find Ways to Slash Fixed Expenses

 Obviously, you may not be able to immediately cut back on expenses such as rent, mortgage, car payments, or education loan repayments (although student loans could potentially be refinanced to save you money or lower your monthly payment).
 However, there may be other fixed expenses that you can eliminate.
 For example, cutting out cable – even temporarily – can save you a surprising amount of money.
 If you have a landline, you might be able to get rid of it and solely use your cell phone.
 Utility bills can rise in the winter months, so ensure you are diligent about turning off your lights, unplugging appliances, and not turning up the heat too high.
 If necessary, do some research to make sure you are getting the best deals on cell phone service, internet, and car insurance.
 While you won’t be able to completely exclude all of your fixed expenses, with a little effort, small savings spread over several categories can add up to a cumulative amount that creates more flexibility in your monthly budget.

 Getting Through Tough Financial Times

 Throughout life, there are many circumstances that may change your income or expense levels.
 Whether you are cutting back to consciously save up for an exciting life event or to unexpectedly adjusting to a financial challenge, it is essential to reevaluate your budget to adapt when these changes occur.
-Though it may seem daunting at first, you might be surprised by how much you can save when you put forth some thought and effort.
+Though it may seem daunting at first, you might be surprised by how much you can save when you put forth the proper thought and effort.